 Why Mahashivratri is celebrated ?

-Mahashivratri in 2018 is on 13th Feb, 2018 on the day of Tuesday.
-It is celebrated on Teras, thirteenth day of Hindu Calender.
+Mahashivratri in 2019 is on 4th March, 2019 on the day of Monday.
+It is celebrated on Teras, thirteenth day of Hindu Calendar.

 If you search on the internet, there are many tales and the stories for the reason behind celebration of Mahashivratri.
 Apart from many facts and files related to celebration of Mahashivratri, what I can explain is Shiva is one among the TriShakti, Brahma, Vishnu and Mahesh.

 Mahesh is one name of Shiva.
 Shiv is also known as Mahadev, Maha + dev, greater than any deity.
 Different names of Shiva are Shankar, Nilkanth, Bholanath, Ashutosh, Nabhya, Chandhradhar, Kailash, Rudra and many more.

 Shiv Maha Puran signifies that the fight among Brahma and Vishnu for establishment of supremacy and Shiva taking the reigns in his hands to calm down situation lead to celebration of Mahashivratri.

 Some have even mentioned that Shiva went to marry Parvati with his Aghoris, skulls, snakes and demons in completely unworldly attire, which lead to celebration of Mahashivratri.
 The day of merger of shiva and sati that is, merging of ki and ka, male and female energy of the Universe is celebrated as Mahashivrati.
 This may be the most probable reason to Why Mahashivratri is celebrated.